 NFS Storage depicts a VM using the NFS datastore to store its files.
 In this configuration, the host connects to the NAS server, which stores the virtual disk files, through a regular network adapter.

-Although local storage configuration is possible, it is not recommended.
-Using a single connection between storage devices and the host creates a Single Point of Failure (SPOF) that can cause interruptions when a connection is unreliable or fails.
+Although Local storage configuration is possible, it is not recommended.
+Using a single connection between storage devices and host creates a Single Point of Failure (SPOF) that can cause interruptions when a connection is unreliable or fails.
 However, because most of the local storage devices do not support multiple connections, you cannot use multiple paths to access the local storage.